RI-SE/smirk/docs/ML Component Specification.md

 This document describes the ML-based pedestrian recognition component used in SMIRK.
 Two established third-party OSS libraries are important constituents.
 First, the document describes how the object detection architecture [YOLOv5](https://github.com/ultralytics/yolov5) by Ultralytics is used and trained for the SMIRK operational design domain (ODD).
 Second, we introduce how the safety cage architecture is realized using out-of-distribution (OOD) detection provided by SeldonIO's [Alibi Detect](https://github.com/SeldonIO/alibi-detect).
 Third, we provide the ML model learning argument patterns in line with the Guidance on the Assurance of Machine Learning in Autonomous Systems (AMLAS).

 ## 1.2 Document Conventions ##
-The number of academic publications in the list of references is unconventional for techincal project doumentation.
+The number of academic publications in the list of references is unconventional for technical project doumentation.
 This is a conscious decision.
 SMIRK is developed as a prototype in the context of a research project with limited resources.
 As part of our research, we aim to integrate (sometimes scattered) pieces from the state-of-the-art literature.
 Synthesis is a fundamental tool in our research and we seek novel insights while focusing on refinement and integration.
 We actively choose to rely on reuse of design decisions from previously peer-reviewed publications.
 Building on previous work, i.e., [standing on the shoulders of others](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants), is a core concept in research that allows validation of previous work, incl. previously proposed requirements.
 When available, and unless open access publication models have been used, links to academic publications point to preprints on open repositories such as [arXiv](https://arxiv.org/) rather than peer-reviewed revisions behind paywalls.

 Headings with a reference in brackets [X] refer to artifacts prescribed by the AMLAS process ([Guidance on the Assurance of Machine Learning in Autonomous Systems](https://www.york.ac.uk/media/assuring-autonomy/documents/AMLASv1.1.pdf)).
 Due to formatting limitations in GitHub MarkDown, all figure and table captions appear in italic font to distinguish them from the running text.
 Explanatory text copied verbatim from public documents are highlighted using the quote formatting available in GitHub Markdown.